 Somerset County DA tried to have charges against wife dropped, letter indicates

 Oct.
-8—SOMERSET — Somerset County District Attorney Jeffrey L. Thomas sought to have charges against his wife dropped last month, soon after she was accused by Windber police of assaulting him during a domestic dispute, a letter obtained by The Tribune-Democrat indicates.
+9—SOMERSET, Pa. — Somerset County District Attorney Jeffrey L. Thomas sought to have charges against his wife dropped last month, soon after she was accused by Windber police of assaulting him during a domestic dispute, a letter obtained by The Tribune-Democrat indicates.

 The letter bears Thomas' signature under his office's letterhead and is dated Sept.
 13 — before the state Office of Attorney General took steps to gain prosecutorial control of the domestic assault case, which has two charges filed against his wife, Amy Thomas.